-Dope is a really cool, slick and smart urban film, that captures the essence and style of Boyz N The Hood and Menace II Society, but at the same time completely challenges the hood drama stereotype.
-The film centres around high school senior, Malcolm (Shameik Moore) and his two best buddies, Jib (Tony Revolori) and Diggy (Kiersey Clemons), all who are self-proclaimed “geeks”, and who are obsessed with 90s hip-hop music, culture and fashion.
-With aspirations to attend Harvard and eventually escape his crime-infested neighbourhood, Malcolm unwillingly gets involved with local drug dealer, Dom (rapper A$AP Rocky).
-As a result, Malcolm finds himself way out of his depth.
+Dope is cool, funny and stylish.
+It’s blend of entertainment, gritty realism and social satire.
+It centres around high school senior, Malcolm (Shameik Moore) and his two best buddies, Jib (Tony Revolori) and Diggy (Kiersey Clemons).
+They’re self-proclaimed “geeks” and obsessed with 90s hip-hop music, culture and fashion.
+With aspirations to attend Harvard and escape his crime-infested neighbourhood, Malcolm gets involved with a local drug dealer, Dom (rapper A$AP Rocky).

 As I’m a big fan of hip-hop music, I really enjoyed how Dope pays homage to ’90s urban culture, and the old school hip-hop influenced films.
 I also really liked the film’s self-aware nature and willingness to satirise African American stereotypes, instead of just simply being a nostalgic 90s throwback.
 For those of you who have a taste for hip-hop music and culture, this film will be a real treat, but Dope‘s concise and well-developed narrative ensures its appeal to a wider audience.